Kawai1Ace/Java_DataStructure/README.md

         1. Records the number of rows and columns in the array
            and how many different values in array
         2. Records the column and row of elements with different values
            and stored in a small array such that reducing the size of program

+# 2. Queue
+     A queue is an ordered list , can be implemented by array or linked list (FIFO)First in first out.